-Here I’m posting new essays, memoir, fiction and improvisations which may or may not all merge and evolve into a bigger project.
-After an operation for bowel cancer in July 2020, I’m making work about nearlyness, age, sexuality and identity, the experience of chemo in lockdown, and seeing what bigger project might emerge.
+Here I’m posting new essays, life writing, autofiction and improvisations which may or may not all merge and evolve into a bigger project.
+After an operation for bowel cancer in July 2020, I’m making work about life, nearlyness, age, sexuality and identity, the experience of chemo in lockdown, and seeing what might emerge.

 THE NEARLYOLOGY OF DISTANCING